 Take the most difficult courses you think you can handle.

 Take extra classes in the subjects you excel in.

 Our summer programs can help you earn college credits, explore an area of interest, and get a firsthand glimpse into college life.
 Learn more in the USC Summer Programs website.

 Our Preparing for USC brochure will help you make sure you are closely following a college preparatory track throughout middle and high school, and introduce you to the college application and admission process.

 Learn About Financial Aid

 The cost of college can be offset with financial aid, which can come from your home state, the federal government and even your college.
-USC administers one of the largest financial aid programs in the U.S. More than two-thirds of students at USC receive financial aid.
+USC administers one of the largest financial aid programs in the U.S. Approximately two-thirds of students at USC receive financial aid.
 Learn more about financial aid at USC.